NxthingbutV0id/Cirnos-Circuits/README.md

 ## Install

-To install the mod, Click on the green "<> Code" button and download the zip.
-In the file where this README.md file is contained, there is a folder called "Cirno's Circuits", Copy that  folder and place it in the "GameData" folder in your Logic World directory
+To install the mod, Download the ZIP file below and put it in your GameData folder